 The Everest Base Camp Trek, one of the most famous trekking experiences in the world, is on the bucket list of every adventurer, and with good reason.
-Trekking on Everest Base Camp is a once-in-a-lifetime experience for every trekker and adventurer.
-The reason behind its popularity is the extraordinary voyage that brings you to the foothills of the all-mighty Mount Everest (8,848m).
+During our survey among 100 trekkers, 60 trekkers chose the EBC trek as a once-in-a-lifetime experience.
+The reason behind the Everest base camp trek popularity is the extraordinary voyage that brings you to the foothills of the all-mighty Mount Everest (8,848m).
 The thought of being at the base camp situated on the roof of the world gives chills through the spines.
 The elevation of Everest Base Camp is 5364 meters.

 The trip to Everest Base Camp is filled with prayer flags, prayer wheels, and boulders etched with Buddhist mantras, as well as a few temples, a suspension bridge, and a museum.
 Local teahouses run by Sherpas offer wonderful hospitality and an enticing lifestyle.